NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 3. The migrator analyzes the NuGet package references and attempts to categorize them into `Top-level dependencies` i.e. NuGet packages that you explicitly installed v/s `Transitive dependencies` i.e. packages that were installed because one of the top-level NuGet package depends on it.

 > [!Note]
-> PackageRefence format supports transitive package restore and dynamically resolves dependencies.
-This means transitive dependecies do not need to be installed explicitly.
+> PackageReference format supports transitive package restore and dynamically resolves dependencies.
+This means transitive dependencies do not need to be installed explicitly.

 4. Optional - you may choose to treat a NuGet package classified as a transitive dependency, to be treated as a top-level dependency by checking the `Top-Level` check box against the package.

-5. Review the package compatibiltiy issues.
+5. Review the package compatibility issues.
 The next section talks in detail about the types of issues and how they might impact your project.

 6. Click `OK` to begin the migration.
 At the end of the migration, a report is generated that provides a path to the backup, list of packages installed (Top-level dependencies), packages referenced as transitive dependencies, and a list of compatibility issues that were identified at the start of migration.
 This report is also saved to the backup folder.